-No Contents Policies Actions 1 Customer Welfare - Provide services and provide clean water to customers, guaranteed by both national and International standards In 2024, PPWSA provided services to customers in Phnom Penh, Takhmao City and Tbong Khmum Province, earning a total of 28,899 new connections.
-Provide water supply services to 2,592 subsidized customers, including: 30% of subsidy : 246 connections 50% of subsidy : 1,288 connections 70% of subsidy : 612 connections 100% of subsidy : 446 connections As of December 31, 2024, the total growth of customers is 501,289 customers (Active) Ensure the quality of clean water for daily use and internationally recognized.
-Solutions to customers are divided into two: Receive informations directly and via PPWSA's hotline. - Produce and supply water to customers by ensuring the quality of treated water is clean and sterile which can be consume directly from the network.
+No Contents Policies Actions 1 Customer Welfare - Provide services and provide clean water to customers, guaranteed by both national and International standards In 2024, PPWSA provided services to customers in Phnom Penh, Takhmao City and Tbong Khmum Province, earning a total of 28,899 new connections. - Provide water supply services to 2,592 subsidized customers, including: - 30% of subsidy: 246 connections - 50% of subsidy: 1,288 connections - 70% of subsidy: 612 connections - 100% of subsidy: 446 connections - As of December 31, 2024, the total growth of customers is 501,289 customers (Active) - Ensure the quality of clean water for daily use and internationally recognized. - Solutions to customers are divided into two: 1.
+Receive informations directly and via PPWSA's hotline.
+2. Receive informations via PPWSA's social media - Produce and supply water to customers by ensuring the quality of treated water is clean and sterile which can be consume directly from the network.
 Treated water quality is compliance with National Drinking Water Standard and World Health Organization guidline to participate in reducing water borne disease.
 Total water production was 279,053,651m3 in 2024.
 Treated water quality complies with the Cambodia National Drinking Water Standards and World Health Organization (WHO).
 Monitor treated water quality at each water treatment plant 3 times per day with real time monitoring devices on SCADA system.
 Monitor treated water quality at 80 distribution network points per week.
 Monitor treated water quality at the end of 9 distribution network points per week.
 Treated water is sent to Independent laboratory in Singapore to be tested every year.
 The result obtained is the verification that PPWSA's treated water quality is drinkable directly from the network.
 Nirodh laboratory received certificate from ISO/IEC 17025 : 2017.
-Organize a respond procedure to immediately resolve customer concern relating to water quality and explain to customer in person.
+Organize a respond procedure to immediately resolve customer concern relating to water quality by visiting the site directly to test water quality and explain to customer in person.
 Quarterly, raw water sample are collected from the five water sources in Phnom Penh to check on raw water quality.